sihamais/searchingo/README.md

 ## Features

-- Browse the latest public repos on github
+- Browse the latest public repositories on github
 - Results sorted by number of bytes (desc) written in the chosen language
 - Statistics displayed in charts
-- Parallel processing of the repos
+- Repository concurrent processing

 ## API Reference